- Application & Interview Preparation

 - Judicial Clerkship Nuts & Bolts for 2Ls – Information session on what to expect in the process and how to prepare.

-1L Academy and Jump Start Week
+Career Development 101 and Jump Start Week

 - What I Did My 1L Summer – A panel of current law students discusses how they spent their 1L summer and how they found opportunities in a variety of different sectors.